olumorothy/BE-NC-News/README.md

 ## Background

 A RESTful API built using node.js, express.js and postgresSQL.
 Gives access to databases containing articles, comments, topics and users.
-This app is hosted on heroku at https://earlynews.herokuapp.com/api
+This backend server is hosted on heroku at https://earlynews.herokuapp.com/api

 \*\* Note: To run the project locally you must have node and psql installed